dxFeed/dxfeed-python-api-web-widget-example/README.md

 Together with [Dash framework](https://dash.plotly.com/) one may build production ready service in about 100 lines of code.

-Web widget from this tutorial may be found on [DxFeed website](dxfeed.com)

 ## Step 1: Prepare the environment

 **Optional:** create virtual environment with your favourite tool, e.g.